Massachusetts Test for Educator Licensure

 - Pass the appropriate section(s) of the Massachusetts Test for Educator Licensure (MTEL).

 The MTELs are rigorous tests.
 But Wheelock offers a variety of resources and preparation sessions to help our students and alumni prepare.

-Study Guides: Visit the links in the left navigation for study tips and lists of websites that can help you prepare for each of the subject tests.
+Study Guides: Study tips and lists of websites that can help you prepare for each of the subject tests.

 On-Campus Test Prep: Learn about Wheelock's on-campus prep courses, including which prep course is right for you, a current prep course schedule, and course registration information.